Martin322s/softuni-shared-trips/README.md

 - Buddies – a collection of Users (reference to the User model)

 Note: When a user joins a given trip, a reference to that user is added to that collection (Buddies).

+# Application Pages

+## Home Page (Logged Out User)

+**Description:** The Home Page serves as the landing page for users who are not logged in.
+It provides information about the application and offers navigation options.

+---

+## Home Page (Logged In User)

+**Description:** The Home Page for logged-in users provides a welcoming interface and access to the main application features.